The War Wagon (1967)

 THE WAR WAGON

-Unpretentious, tongue-in-cheek, this slam-bang action movie is one of the best vehicles John Wayne appeared in during the last two decades of his long career.
+Unpretentious, tongue-in-cheek, this slam-bang action movie is one of the most entertaining westerns John Wayne made during the last two decades of his long career.
 The tone for the movie is set early on, with Kirk and Duke exchanging funny remarks after they have gunned down two opponents:

 "Mine hit the ground first"